bkammerling/ubuild-jekyll/pages/summit.md

     data-toggle="modal">this form</a>.
 We will review your application and be in touch as soon as possible.
 - question: How much does it cost to attend WMS’21?
-  answer: The cost of attendance for WMS’21 is €900 (excluding fees).
-All meals and
+  answer: The cost of attendance for WMS’21 is €749 (excluding VAT + fees).
+All meals
-    drinks are included in the price.
+    and drinks are included in the price.
 If you apply to attend before 30 July, 2021, you can benefit from a 25% Early Bird reduction on the regular admission price.
 - question: How can I stay informed about the latest updates from WMS’21?
   answer: 'Follow us on <a href="https://www.linkedin.com/company/wundermobility"